Isi-dev/ComfyUI-Img2DrawingAssistants/README.md

 **<font color=red> Note </font>**:

 - >These nodes are to assist you in converting images to sketches or lineArts.
-The quality of the outputs depends on the quality of the input.
+The quality of the output depends on the quality of the input.
 You may need to make modifications to the output sketches or lineArts.

 - >You can also connect a lineArt preprocessor to the LineArt2LineArt Assistant node and modify as you please.